keysisgonzalez/BackEnd-C-/README.md

-This repository contains C# files structured for MVC development.
+This repository contains .NET/C# code structured for MVC development.
 You'll find controllers, services, models, requests, and interfaces neatly organized for easy reference and development.